-Tobacco/Vaping - The school and its grounds are no smoking areas at all times.
-Children are not allowed to bring to school smoking materials, including matches, lighters or vapes.
+Tobacco - The school and its grounds are no smoking areas at all times.
+Children are not allowed to bring to school smoking materials, including matches or lighters.
 In the interests of health and safety, should a child be found in possession of any of these on school premises, they will be confiscated.